thommcgrath/Beacon/docs/hostsupport/index.markdown

 ## Supporting More Hosts

-If you are a hosting provider with an API that Beacon could use to interact with customer servers, please [get in touch](mailto:help@usebeacon.app)!
-We'd love to improve Beacon's support for your host.
-We'll support any host that has the technical capability.
+If you are a hosting provider, consider implementing Beacon's [Open Hosting API](/hostingapi).
+Your users will immediately gain full import and deploy capabilities with Beacon.
+If this isn't practical, reach out at [get in touch](mailto:help@usebeacon.app) and we'll see what we can do.